tellytv/telly/README.md

   Username = ""
   Password = ""
   Filter = "Sports|Premium Movies|United States.*|USA"
-  FilterKey = "tvg-name"   # FilterKey normally defaults to whatever the provider file says is best, otherwise you must set this.
+  FilterKey = "group-title" # FilterKey normally defaults to whatever the provider file says is best, otherwise you must set this.
   FilterRaw = false         # FilterRaw will run your regex on the entire line instead of just specific keys.
   Sort = "group-title"      # Sort will alphabetically sort your channels by the M3U key provided

 [[Source]]
   Name = ""